outlawCoder223/blog_posts/02_linked_lists.md

 ## Conclusion

+Let's look at the steps we took to build our list:

+1. We built our node
+1. We built our basic linked list
+1. We added our `push` and `pop` methods
+1. We added our `shift` and `unshift` methods
+1. We created a method to look up a node by index
+1. We added our `insert` and `remove` methods

 Hopefully this has been a good introduction to linked lists and some of the basic implementations of them in JavaScript!
 As we can see linked lists are a great data structure to be familiar with.
 They are especially great for inserting and deleting elements.
+As a bonus challenge try implementing a `reverse()` method on our list!
 The complete code for this article can be found at [here](https://github.com/rancewcampbell/blog_posts/tree/master/02_resources).
 Thanks for reading and see you next time!

 ## Resources: